Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Salesforce.com.md

 - **Severity**: Users can sync Incidents'Severity from/to Spira if their object has a field named like that.
 - **Type**: Users can sync Artifacts'Type from/to Spira if their object has a field named like that.
 - **Status**: Users can sync Artifacts'Status from/to Spira if their object has a field named like that.
-- **Comments**: Users can sync Artifacts'Comments from/to Spira if their object has a field named like that.

 !!! warning
     Note: Do not forget to map the standard fields Priority, Importance, Severity, Type and Status in the "Standard Field Data Mapping" menu of the Data Sync configuration.
 Otherwise, they won't be synced.